 A pair of exciting — and slightly mysterious — artifacts have been disinterred from Rosslyn’s carriage barn today.
-Just when Rosslyn’s flooded basement (second time in two weeks) starts to discourage me, I am reminded of her benevolence.
+Just when the re-flooded basement (second time in two weeks) starts to discourage me, I am reminded of Rosslyn’s benevolence.

 Just when Rosslyn’s flooded basement (second time in two weeks) starts to discourage me, I am reminded of her benevolence.
 These beautiful, hand carved stones had been buried 2 feet underground and we’re serving as footers for upright supports in the carriage barn stalls.
 Gutter downspout troughs perhaps?